The Alchemist (play): Synopsis

 An outbreak of plague in London forces a gentleman, Lovewit, to flee temporarily to the country.
 He leaves his house under the sole charge of his butler, Jeremy.
-Jeremy uses the opportunity given to him to use the house as the headquarters for fraudulent acts.
-He transforms himself into "Captain Face," and enlists the aid of Subtle, a fellow conman, and Dol Common, a prostitute.
+Jeremy takes the opportunity to use the house as the headquarters for fraudulent acts.
+He transforms himself into "Captain Face", and enlists the aid of Subtle, a fellow conman, and Dol Common, a prostitute.

-The play opens with a violent argument between Subtle and Face concerning the division of the riches which they have, and will continue to gather.
+The play opens with a violent argument between Subtle and Face concerning the division of the riches which they have gathered and will continue to gather.
 Face threatens to have an engraving made of Subtle with a face worse than that of the notorious highwayman Gamaliel Ratsey.
 Dol breaks the pair apart and reasons with them that they must work as a team if they are to succeed.
 Their first customer is Dapper, a lawyer's clerk who wishes Subtle to use his supposed necromantic skills to summon a "familiar" or spirit to help in his gambling ambitions.
-The tripartite suggest that Dapper may win favour with the "Queen of Fairy," but he must subject himself to humiliating rituals in order for her to help him.
+The tripartite suggest that Dapper may win favour with the "Queen of Fairy", but he must subject himself to humiliating rituals in order for her to help him.
 Their second gull is Drugger, a tobacconist, who is keen to establish a profitable business.
 After this, a wealthy nobleman, Sir Epicure Mammon, arrives, expressing the desire to gain himself the philosopher's stone, which he believes will bring him huge material and spiritual wealth.
 He is accompanied by Surly, a sceptic and debunker of the whole idea of alchemy.
 He is promised the philosopher's stone and promised that it will turn all base metal into gold.
 Surly however, suspects Subtle of being a thief.
 Mammon accidentally sees Dol and is told that she is a Lord's sister who is suffering from madness.
 Subtle contrives to become angry with Ananias, an Anabaptist, and demands that he should return with a more senior member of his sect (Tribulation).
 Drugger returns and is given false and ludicrous advice about setting up his shop; he also brings news that a rich young widow (Dame Pliant) and her brother (Kastril) have arrived in London.
 Both Subtle and Face in their greed and ambition seek out to win the widow.